Human connection is essential to wellbeing.

 Allowing children time and places to relax throughout the day helps them to process emotions and increase their feelings of wellbeing.

-- Can you find time in the day to practise mindfulness or breathing techniques, or read a story that connects children to learning about emotions?
+For reflection: Can you find time in the day to practise mindfulness or breathing techniques, or read a story that connects children to learning about emotions?